gemmyboy/Stuller_Backend/PokeCalc/PokeCalc/README.txt

 		ex: https://pokeapi.co/api/v2/type/normal

+	Console will be REPL with command options:
+		<pokemon-name> - any legal pokemon name that stored being the web-api
-	Console will be REPL with command options: help - list commands and explain what they do quit - exist the application
+		help - list commands and explain what they do quit - exist the application